 I could certainly build them myself.

 Nobody stops me from training as a locksmith for example.
 But that's something that doesn't interest me at all.
 I think it's highly contemporary for an artist to have designs executed on their behalf.
-It can be very difficult to find a craftsman who is willing or able to become involved in something like this, but fortunately, I have a very experienced workshop here in Düsseldorf and sometimes I work with craftsmen in Berlin and Italy; the craftsmen there understand me well and do a much better job than I could ever do.
+It can be very difficult to find a craftsman who is willing or able to become involved in something like this, want at the end.
+If they are old sketches, I often adapt them.
+Then I commission this selection.
+That works well if you explain exactly what you want and remain involved throughout the production process.
+When designing the exhibition, it's very important to me that it's not just a series of works, but that the exhibition functions as a space.
+In this way, the exhibition itself becomes an installation and is thus actually its own work.